 [music: “Mandarin” by Mooncake]

-Ms. Tippett: I wonder how — if it’s possible to briefly describe what time is for you as a physicist.
+Ms. Tippett: I wonder how — if it’s possible to briefly just describe what time is, for you, as a physicist.

-Ms. Tippett: Right.
-So, you said somewhere — you wrote, “The passage of time is internal to the world, is born in the world itself.”
-So, here’s one very intriguing thing you say again as a physicist.
-To the question of what explains it for us, time seems to pass or to flow.
-And you say you believe “this is connected to the connection between time and heat,” that the difference between past and future exists only when there is heat.
+Ms. Tippett: Right, so you’ve said somewhere — you wrote, “The passage of time is internal to the world, is born in the world itself.”
+So here’s one very intriguing thing you say — again, as a physicist — to the question of what explains that, for us, time seems to pass, or to “flow.”
+And you say, you believe this is connected to the “connection between time and heat” — that the “difference between past and future exists only when there is heat.”
 That is such a baffling and fascinating idea.
-I mean, can you explain that a little bit?
+Can you just explain that a little bit?

-Dr. Rovelli: Oh, yes.
-Oh, this is something that curiously has not been said enough.
-And the known physicists don’t know it, but it’s not something new, and it’s something well established.
-In fact, since not the last century, but the previous century, every time we give a description of the world, of phenomena where there’s no heat, we cannot distinguish the past from the future.
-Every time there’s something that distinguishes the past from the future, there’s heat.
+Mr. Rovelli: Oh, yes.
+Oh, this is something that, curiously, has not been said enough, and the known physicists don’t know it; but it’s not something new, and it’s something well-established.
+In fact, since not the last century but the previous century, every time we give a description of the world, of phenomena where there is no heat, we cannot distinguish the past from the future.
+Every time there is something that distinguishes the past from the future, there is heat.

-Ms. Tippett: Is there a way that we experience this unconsciously in kind of our daily interactions?
-Or our sense of time?
+Ms. Tippett: Is there a way that we experience this unconsciously in our daily interactions or our sense of time?
 Or is that just a separate experience?

-Dr. Rovelli: I think our own experience of the world, our thinking, our being, our emotions, are so much produced by our brain, our body, which are full of heat. [laughs] A deeply thermodynamical thing.
-So we cannot get out from this presence of heat when we think about our experience.
+Mr. Rovelli: I think our own experience of the world — our thinking, our being, our emotions — are so much produced by our brain, our body, which are full of heat, [laughs] a deeply thermodynamical thing, so we cannot get out from this presence of heat when we think about our experience.
 When you think, your brain produces heat.
 When you wake up in the morning, your body produces heat.
-When you have an emotion, there’s heat producing.
-And so, we, in our experience, are children of the presence of heat in the world.
+When you have an emotion, there is heat producing.
+And so we, in our experience, are children of the presence of heat in the world.
 I think that in a world completely without heat, we wouldn’t make sense.
 We wouldn’t be able to think.
 We wouldn’t have memory.
 Memory requires heat.

-Ms. Tippett: So because there’s so much heat in us, and that we generate all the time, time, all the time, time seems to be this dynamic, rapid —I mean, I think we experience time as a bully for much of our lives, at least the way we live now. [laughs]
+Ms. Tippett: So because there’s so much heat in us and that we generate all the time — time — [laughs] all the time — time seems to be this dynamic, rapid —I think we experience time as a bully for much of our lives; at least, the way we live now. [laughs]

-Dr. Rovelli: Yes.
-There’s something we did understand about heat a little bit after having understood this relationship with time.
-We say that has to do with the microstructure of space.
-And what is heat?
-Heat is the fact that there are many molecules moving fast.
-So, the second step is to understand that heat has to do with the fact that there is a microstructure we don’t see.
-A hot glass of water is a glass of water where the molecules move very fast.
-Cold glass of water is the same glass of water where the molecules don’t move much, but we don’t see the individual molecules.
-So, we talk about heat because there’s a sort of defocusing.
+Mr. Rovelli: Yes, there’s something we did understand about heat, a little bit after having understood this relationship between heat and time.
+We see that has to do with the microstructure of space; and that what is heat?
+Heat is the fact that there are many molecules, moving fast.
+So the second step is to understand that heat has to do with the fact that there is a microstructure we don’t see.
+A hot glass of water is a glass of water where the molecules move very fast, a cold glass of water is the same glass of water where the molecules don’t move much.
+But we don’t see the individual molecules.
+So we talk about heat, because there is a sort of defocusing.
 There’s a big simplification in the world as we perceive it.
 There is a coarse graining —

 Ms. Tippett: As we perceive it.

-Dr. Rovelli: As we perceive it.
-Exactly.
-And that’s what I think we should understand better, and we don’t have yet understood well.
-So the relation between time and heat is clear, but the next step, which is how come that time, in some sense, emerges when there are many, many degrees of freedom which are not under control — that’s something we should understand better.
-It’s one of the mysteries of the — against which physics is striving at right now, I think.
+Mr. Rovelli: As we perceive it; exactly.
+And that’s one of the things, I think, we should understand better and we haven't, yet, understood well.
+So the relationship between time and heat is clear, but the next step, which is, how come time, in some sense, emerges when there are many, many degrees of freedom which are not under control?
+That’s something we should understand better.
+It’s one of the mysteries of the — against which physics is striving right now, I think.

-Ms. Tippett: There’s something else you say that just —I mean, I feel like we’ve now really — we’re really straddling physics and philosophy, as you do.
-Just a final thing in that sense that you say that in physics there is nothing that corresponds to “now” or to “here.”
-That “here” exists in the mind of the speaker.
-I just want to tell you I was just working on a program we’re doing with somebody who’s a brilliant person in conflict resolution in Northern Ireland.
-And it was so interesting to me to be revisiting your ideas and having that conversation in my mind because he also said, from a very different perspective, that “here” and “now” are always subjective for all of the people sitting in a room, even if they are sitting together in the room.
-That “here” means something different.
+Ms. Tippett: There’s something else you say that just —I feel like we’ve now really — we’re really straddling physics and philosophy, as you do.
+Just a final thing, in that sense, that — you say that in physics there is nothing that corresponds to “now” or to “here”; that “here” exists in the mind of the speaker.
+I just want to tell you, I was just working on a program we’re doing with somebody who’s a brilliant person in conflict resolution in Northern Ireland.
+And it was so interesting to me, to be revisiting your ideas and having that conversation in my mind, because he also said, from a very different perspective, that “here” and “now” are always subjective, for all the people sitting in a room, even if they are sitting together in the room; that “here” means something different.

-Dr. Rovelli: Yes.
-If I may say something, not as a physicist but as a human being and as a citizen, I think that a lot of what is happening now is becoming blind to the fact that we succeed cooperating, and there is an increasing — all over, not just in the United States, but also in India, and Europe, and in many parts of the world, a push towards seeing us, one another, as enemies instead of collaborators.
-I mean, the humanity groups, humanity as a whole, succeed if it works together, not if it works one against the other one.
-We have seen conflicts and war and disaster so much, and I’m afraid we’re moving in that direction.
-And I would like to do everything I can, but I can very little to stop this drive.
+Mr. Rovelli: Yes — if I may say something, not as a physicist but as a human being, as a citizen — I think that a lot of what is happening now is, becoming blind to the fact that we succeed, cooperating.
+And there is an increasing — all over, not just in the United States but also in India and Europe and in many parts of the world — a push towards seeing us, one another, as enemies instead of collaborators.
+The humanity groups — humanity as a whole succeeds if it works together, not if it works one against the other one.
+We have seen conflicts and war and disaster so much, and I’m afraid we are moving in that direction, and I would like to do everything I can, but I can do very little, to stop this drive.

-Ms. Tippett: And when you describe that there’s this strangeness in quantum physics where particles only exist when they hit something else, is related to the fact that a human being is a set of his interactions with his fellow human beings around him.
-I mean, that works in every direction, right?
-We can be interacting as enemies, or interacting as fellow citizens with whom we’re trying to build a common life.
+Ms. Tippett: And when you describe that there’s this strangeness in quantum physics, where particles only exist when they hit something else, is related to the fact that a human being is a set of his interactions with his fellow human beings around him — that works in every direction, right?
+We can be interacting as enemies or interacting as fellow citizens with whom we’re trying to build a common life.

-Dr. Rovelli: Yes.
-I mean, they’re two different things.
+Mr. Rovelli: Yes, I mean, they’re two different things.
 Of course, we can also exist as warriors, and we interact as — by making war to one another.
-But the result is often a disaster for everybody.
+But the result is, often, a disaster for everybody.
 If we interact by collaborating, everybody gains, I think.

 Ms. Tippett: Right.
-I mean, if I take this idea of yours, this overriding idea that comes out of a life in physics that reality is only interaction, ultimately, then it seems also like the failure to interact, or the failure of interaction is actually a move against vitality, against life.
+If I take this idea of yours, this overriding idea that comes out of a life in physics, that reality is only interaction, ultimately — then it seems, also, like the failure to interact, or the failure of interaction, is actually a move against vitality, against life.
 Is that interpreting too much? [laughs] Applying...